Kexin-Wei/Kexin-Wei.github.io-archived/content/_index.md

 Start to look around from the left sidebar if you like,

-or just enjoy these beautiful photos I made :)
+or just enjoy these beautiful photos I took :)

 {{< figure src="/photos/window.jpeg" width="700px" >}}